404 pages and redirects

 How to use your Group's 404 pages tab to identify errors and provide a better experience for website visitors.

 A 404 error is generated when a visitor tries access a URL but no page is found.
 This could be because they followed a broken or dead link to a missing page.
 The 404 pages tab in your Group shows a list of these URLs.

 If your site was migrated from the Legacy CMS then we'll have set up some redirects and organised your pages to reduce the chance of this happening.

 But as a Group owner we'd recommend that you regularly check the 404 pages tab and consider taking the actions below to help maintain the health of your website and improve the experience for people visiting.

 Types of 404 URLs

-The list of URLs on the 404 pages tab are ordered by the number of times that error has been logged.
+The list of URLs on the 404 pages tab are ordered by the number of times that error has been logged, either overall (the Count column) or a day (the Daily column).
 So a high number is more of a concern than a low number.
-It's a good idea to also order the list by last accessed to see if any new errors have recently appeared.
+It's a good idea to also order the list by last accessed and daily count to see if any new errors have recently appeared.

 Look at the most popular or recent URLs in the list and see if they fit into any of the categories below.
 Then follow the suggestion for what to do.